 When an endodontist, oral surgeon, or general dentist in Eagle River or Anchorage performs a root canal, the dead or diseased pulp is taken out, the space that is left is cleaned and then it is shaped and filled.
 This eliminates the need for a diseased tooth to be pulled and continued cosmetic dentistry to fill in the gap.

 Hi.
-I’m Dr. Kirk Johnson of Excellence In Dentistry in Anchorage.
+I’m Dr. Kendall Skinner of Excellence In Dentistry in Anchorage.
 I hope that today’s Eagle River dental blog post has helped you to better understand root canals.
 I want my patients to have the best oral health possible and accurate dental information.
 I also want them to look their best, so if you have any questions about a smile makeover, dental implants, or teeth whitening, please give us a call at (907) 349-0022.

 At Excellence In Dentistry we offer: